 1. Growing Pains

-If you work at a small business, you probably juggle a million different tasks and wear four different titles.
+If you work at a small business, you probably juggle a million different tasks and hold four different titles (office manager, marketing coordinator, finance guru, etc.).

-A study by the National Federation of Independent Businesses (NFIB) reported that 27% of small business owners identified lack of skilled labor as a major impediment to business growth.
+One study found that 52% of small business owners identified lack of skilled labor as a major impediment to business growth.
 Why is it such a struggle to find good help?
-One reason is that these businesses cannot or will not pay skilled workers enough to hire them.
+A potential reason is that these businesses cannot or, worse yet, will not pay skilled workers enough to hire them.

 Solution